nickyduesxd/Capstone/proposal/Capstone_Proposal.md

 - Once the medical casaulty is recieved by the individual at headquarters, it is recorded and inserted by hand into their internal database.
 - This internal database runs at live-time so at the command center located at the G6 shack the head of the medical team can actively track on medical casualties throughout the course with their system.
 ### Market Research (And why our proposed system is better)
-- Google form:
+- Google form: Hard to compile and show data, as well as security flaws.
-- Chat Box
+- Chat Box: Disorganized.
-- Voice Transmission
+- Voice Transmission: Can get chaotic with multiple voice transmissions happening at the same time.
-- App
+- App: Limited by system design of phone IOS vs Andriod.
 ### Literature Review:
 Communication System [here.](Literature_Review.md)